craftcms/docs/docs/5.x/reference/field-types/json.md

 {{ entry.myJsonField.appId }}
 ```

-The field only ensures values are valid JSON, but doesn’t enforce any kind of schema.
+The field ensures values are valid JSON, but does _not_ enforce any kind of schema.
 You should always handle input cautiously, to avoid runtime errors:

 ```twig
 {{ entry.myJsonField.appId ?? null }}